2024 FLSA Rule Changes

 • Some impacted employees may receive salary adjustments and remain exempt.
 They will continue to be ineligible to earn overtime for any time worked over 40 hours.

-• A small number of exempt employees making more than the new FLSA salary threshold will become nonexempt if their position as a whole moves to nonexempt.
+• A small number of exempt employees making less than the new FLSA salary threshold will become nonexempt if their position as a whole moves to nonexempt.

 • Exempt employees who work a part-time schedule may also be impacted.

 Employees who move from exempt to nonexempt will have more detailed timekeeping requirements, but nothing about their work will change.
 They will not experience changes to their duties, pay, benefits, or leave accrual rates.
 The final determination of which impacted exempt employees falls into which categories is under review.
-Information will be communicated in the coming weeks to allow advance notice of any impact to departments and employees.
+Information will be communicated of any impact to departments and employees.

 Who is Affected: